Calculators

 Salary plus other Income should be atleast Rs.
 1,00,000.

-Compare your tax liabilities under the old versus new tax regimes and determine which works best for you.
+Leverage the income tax calculator to compare and choose between the tax regimes to determine which works best for you.

-What is the Old vs New Tax Calculator?
+What is the Old vs New Income Tax Calculator?

-The Old vs New Tax Calculator is a digital tool designed to help compare tax liabilities under both the old and new tax regimes.
+The Old vs New Income Tax Calculator compares tax liabilities under both the old and new tax regimes, helping individuals choose the ideal option for their needs.

-By entering basic details, you can easily compare the tax amounts payable under both old and new tax regimes.
+By entering basic details, you can easily compare the tax amounts payable under both the old and new regimes.

-Using our calculator will help you determine the best tax strategy and plan investments accordingly.
+Using our calculator will help you determine the best tax strategy and plan your investments accordingly.

 Read more